microsoft/qsharp-compiler/src/Passes/CONTRIBUTING.md

 ## Modernise when possible

 In general, modernise the code where possible.
-For instance, prefer `using` of `typedef`.
+For instance, prefer `using` over `typedef`.

 ## Header guards